Laurie Russo AKC CGC Evaluator #103941

 The Canine Good Citizen (CGC) test is a program developed by the American Kennel Club (AKC).
 The CGC test consists of 10 items that evaluate a dog’s ability to behave well in different situations.

-*The evaluator walks up to the dog and handler and greets the handler in a friendly manner, ignoring the dog.
+This test demonstrates that the dog will allow a friendly stranger to approach it and speak to the handler in a natural, everyday situation. *The evaluator walks up to the dog and handler and greets the handler in a friendly manner, ignoring the dog.
 The evaluator and handler shake hands and exchange pleasantries.

-*To begin, the dog should be sitting at the handler's side, the evaluator pets the dog on the head and body. -The dog may stand in place as it is petted.
+This test demonstrates that the dog will allow a friendly stranger to touch it while it is out with its handler. *To begin, the dog should be sitting at the handler's side, the evaluator pets the dog on the head and body. -The dog may stand in place as it is petted.
 The dog must not show shyness or resentment.

-• This practical test demonstrates that the dog will welcome being groomed and examined and will permit someone, such as a veterinarian, groomer or friend of the owner, to do so.
-It also demonstrates the owner's care, concern and sense of responsibility.
+This practical test demonstrates that the dog will welcome being groomed and examined and will permit someone, such as a veterinarian, groomer or friend of the owner, to do so.
+It also demonstrates the owner's care, concern and sense of responsibility. *The evaluator inspects the dog to determine if it is clean and groomed.

 -The dog must appear to be in healthy condition (i.e., proper weight, clean, healthy and alert). *The evaluator softly combs or brushes the dog, and in a natural manner, lightly examines the ears and gently picks up each front foot.